Skip to main content

 • How will you know if it’s working?
 How long before you can expect it to work?

-• Will it interfere with any other medicines or supplements the patient is taking?
+• Will it get in the way of other medicines or supplements the patient is taking?

 • Are there foods, vitamins, or medicines that should be avoided while taking this drug?